CoreumFoundation/docs-next/app/docs/core_dex/store/store.mdx

 - `OrderData` - Used to store and retrieve orders
 - `OrderDataHistory` - Used to store and retrieve order history
 - `Trade` - Used to store and retrieve trades (executed orders either whole or partial)
-- `TradePairs` - Used to store and retrieve trade pairs (can be used to populating a drop down with active markets)
+- `TradePairs` - Used to store and retrieve trade pairs (can be used to populating a drop-down with active markets)
 - `OHLC` - Used to store and retrieve OHLC data (Open High Low Close = OHLC)
 - `Currency` - Used to retrieve denom/currency information